 The idea that Clarke used the verb, “find,” to explain how she came upon him during those “dawn” moments is telling as well since the opposite of his being found would be that he was lost.
 Indicated then is that the son was lost in his music as fully as the home had been lost within the storm.
 Just as the home was “cut off” from the rest of the world in an “immaculate” way, the son was so consumed by his music that he had a perfect dome of comfort and beauty.
 This dome is represented in the home being so sheltered from the storm, but the music that created the dome also afforded a layer of beauty to the home’s situation during the storm.
 This double connection makes the joining of the ideas itself nearly “immaculate.”
 The music was the dome for his passion, but it was also what made the dome from the storm a pleasant place.

-The earlier notion of not using “and” to end lists is revived within this final stanza for two moments.
+The earlier notion of not using “and” to end lists is revived within this final stanza of ‘Musician’ for two moments.
 There is no “and” before the final description of the “[s]now[’s]” height and impact, and likewise, the “detritus” does not have an “and” leading into it.
-Once more, this indicates the passion for music was so pressing and consuming that no time was be wasted for trivial details like “and.”
+Once more, this indicates the passion for music was so pressing and consuming that no time was being wasted for trivial details like “and.”
 What furthers this concept is that “detritus,” the noun that grammatically should have the “and” before it, means “waste,” which is almost a juxtaposition.
 Clarke does not waste the time to say “and,” but she immediately provides a word that means “waste.”
 This odd pairing strengthens the notion that not wasting time was a key idea for this young pianist since all waste “lay buried” around him—including the necessary “and.”

-In similar fashion, the concept of music’s consuming quality is also revisited by so many key elements of the world around Clarke’s son having become so insignificant that they “lay buried.”
+In similar fashion, the concept of music’s consuming quality is also revisited by so many key elements of the world around Clarke’s son has become so insignificant that they “lay buried.”
 No “[s]cent, sound, colour, [or] detritus” mattered—only the music.

-Clarke once again takes the focus off of the son in the latter half of this final stanza to give a first-person narration, and this decision forces the reader to expand beyond what the son would have felt while playing music.
+Clarke once again takes the focus off of the son in the latter half of this final stanza to give the first-person narration, and this decision forces the reader to expand beyond what the son would have felt while playing music.
 In these first-person moments, the poet herself becomes the focal point, and her perspective shows the earlier sentiment of connection to be valid since she depicts a dream that gives shelter and beauty to the concept of her son’s music.
 In her dream, “the house” was covered in “snow,” like “a drowned cathedral” while they were “waiting for the thaw.”
 What she discovered when she “woke” were “the piano’s muffled bells” and “the first pianissimo slip of snow from the roof.”

 What this overall scenario showcases is that, whether “dream[ing]” or conscious, this music provided comfort and stability.
 In the “dream,” it is treated as almost sacred by being compared to a “cathedral,” and during her conscious state of mind, she linked the beginning of the “snow[’s]” melting to the music being played.
 Either way, it was beautiful and purposeful—whether that purpose was melting “snow” or providing comfort—though in both scenarios, the music was hindered in some way.
 Remember those “bells” were “muffled,” and the “cathedral” was “drowned.”
 Even the word, “pianissimo,” has a connotation of a soft sound that might be harder to discern.
 This could indicate that while she, too, enjoyed and embraced the music, she did not understand it to the level her son did.